 Kruger National Park

-The world famous Kruger National Park is home to an amazing diversity of wildlife species, all in their natural environment.
-The superb game lodges in and around the park provide pampered, relaxing accommodation, with the excitement of 4WD drive game drives, wildlife walks and other activities.
-Or drive yourself around the Kruger in your rental car and stay in comfortable rest camps overnight.
+One of the most famous game reserves in South Africa, Kruger is home to an amazing diversity of wildlife species, all in their natural environment.
+The superb game lodges in and around the park provide pampered, relaxing accommodation, with the excitement of 4WD game drives, wildlife walks and other activities.
+Or drive yourself around Kruger in your rental car and stay in comfortable rest camps overnight.

-Close to the Kruger National Park, the gorges and spectacular views of the Blyde River Canyon are well worth a visit
+Further afield, the gorges and spectacular views of the Blyde River Canyon are well worth a visit.

 Plan your holiday